bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Verdantholm.md

 ### Merchants Guilds

 #### Svensens
 Led by Lacy Svensen, a cold calculating women who wants to keep trade moving no matter the cost.
 She wears a large wig of curls in white, with a scrawny starved physique and a collection of gorgeous flowing dresses.
+Has connections to the south cities.

 #### James Sons
 Led by James an ex pirate turned merchant cut throat, the brawns of the operation.
 Notably older with short cut grey hair they always seem to be checking a pocket watch like they are running out of time / afraid of something.
+Has connections to the west ([Argent-Hold](Game/Worlds/Post-Calamity/Argent-Hold)).

 #### Hahns